Stuycs-K/final-project-10-tungs/WORKLOG.md

 so I think I am about done with the project.
 I will be merging my demo branch into the main branch (possibly more than once if I find some bugs in my code).

+## Day 19: Friday, June 9th
+- Drew updated UML diagram
+- Wrote updated prototype document
+- Made a note about how my C++ reference code (that I wrote) for convex hull in the Convex Hull class, might be detected as "plagiarism" (again, I wrote the code) on the internet.
+In particular I submitted the code to cses.fi to test if the reference code is correct or not.
+See my code submission link in the README.
+(Username: Coding Sucks)

+My project is pretty much done at this point, so I don't expect to do much work over the weekend!